By Marianne Kuiper Milks

 Many thanks to Marianne Kuiper Milks for sharing! -Mama Lisa

 This article was posted on Wednesday, December 5th, 2018 at 6:42 pm and is filed under Countries & Cultures, Holidays Around the World, Mama Lisa, Netherlands, St. Nicholas Day.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply